The Beggar's Benison: Activity

 "a closet, by causing him to propel his Penis until full erection.
 When thus ready he was escorted with four puffs of the Breath-Horn before the Brethren or Knighthood, and was ordered by the Sovereign to place his Genitals upon the Testing Platter, which was covered with a folded white napkin.
 The Members and Knights two and two came round in a state of erection and touched the Novice Penis to Penis.
 Thereafter the special Glass, with the Society's Insignia thereon and Medal attached, was filled with Port Wine, when the new Brother's health was heartily and humorously drunk, he was told to select an amorous Passage from the Song of Solomon and to read it aloud."

 A sample entry from the club's records shows a typical meeting:

 "1737.
 St. Andrew's Day.
 24 met, 3 tested and enrolled.
 All frigged.
 The Dr. expatiated.
 Two nymphs [young girls], 18 and 19, exhibited as heretofore.
 Rules were submitted by Mr. Lumsdaine for future adoption.
 Fanny Hill was read.
 Tempest.
 Broke up at 3 o'clock a.m."

 The club opened a chapter in Edinburgh in 1766.
+The Prince of Wales, later King George IV, was presented with several of the glasses and insignia of the order during a visit to Edinburgh.

 A newspaper advert from 1773 has also been identified, advertising a meeting in Manchester, England.
-A chapter was even mooted for St Petersburg, Russia, but it is unknown if it actually met.
+A chapter was even mooted for Saint Petersburg, Russia, but it is unknown if it actually met.